The Queen of Katwe: African Chess Champion Phiona Mutesi

 And to think, she is still just 16, or maybe it’s 15.
 Does it really matter?

 Phiona’s story is far from over.
 Her success has garnered worldwide attention and she recently traveled to the United States for the first time.
-A book on her remarkable story was just published in 2012 by Tim Crothers, and Disney has recently optioned the rights to the book and begun work on a movie that is expected to be released in late 2016.
+A book on her remarkable story was published in 2012 by Tim Crothers, and Disney optioned the rights to the book and released a movie in late 2016.
 And through all of this Phiona just keeps on playing chess, and trying to elevate her game so that she can fulfill her dream of becoming a Grandmaster.

 Whether or not Phiona ever achieves her goal may not be known for years to come.
 In the meantime she has started a revolution of sorts.
 She has inspired thousands of young women around the world to reach for the stars to achieve their own dreams.
 Her message is clear and simple, if I can do this, you can do anything you want with hard work and perseverance.